poiu694/gdsc-uos-recruit-page/README.md

 ## 😎 Summarize <a name = "summarize"></a>

-The repository manages the GDSC-UOS-RECRUIT-PAGE with using monorepo(yarn workspace).
+The repository manages the GDSC-UOS-RECRUIT-PAGE with using monorepo(turborepo).

 [service](https://recruit-gdsc-uos.vercel.app/): gdsc-uos-recruit-page service page